sebasHack/FunctorTest/README.md

-# Testing Functor Instances With QuickCheck and
+# Testing Functor Instances With QuickCheck

 In this example I'm using the QuickCheck library to test some Functor properties.
 It is interesting to notice the usage of Test.QuickCheck.Function to automatically